farcasterxyz/docs/docs/learn/architecture/ens-names.md

 Onchain ENS names are issued by ENS, end in .eth and must be registered on the Ethereum L1 blockchain.
 Anyone can register an ENS name by using the [ENS app](https://app.ens.domains/).

-Users must pay a fee to register an onchain ENS name, but once registered it is controlled by the user and cannot be revoked.
+Users must pay a fee to register an onchain ENS name, but once registered, it is controlled by the user and cannot be revoked.

 ## Offchain ENS Names (Fnames)

 Users can use offchain ENS names like `@alice` on Farcaster.

-Offchain ENS names, also called Farcaster Names or fnames, are compliant with ENS but registered offchain.
+Offchain ENS names, also called Farcaster Names or Fnames, are compliant with ENS but registered offchain.
 Fnames are free but are subject to a usage policy to prevent squatting and impersonation.
 They are also subject to the following requirements:

-1. An account can only have one fname at a time.
+1. An account can only have one Fname at a time.
-2. An account can change its fname once every 28 days.
+2. An account can change its Fname once every 28 days.

 ### Usage Policy

-Registering an fname is free but subject to the following policy:
+Registering an Fname is free but subject to the following policy:

 1. Names connected to public figures or entities may be reclaimed (e.g. @google).
 2. Names that haven't been used for 60+ days may be reclaimed.